AlexanderNeo427/Space-Invaders-2-Electric-Boogaloo/README.md

 # Space Invaders 2: Electric Boogaloo

-_Excusing the misleading name_, this game is actually a clone of the old arcade shooter, Asteroids.
-Albeit with improvements to the physics, graphics, & gameplay features!\
+Excusing the misleading name, this game is actually a clone of the old arcade shooter, Asteroids _(albeit with improvements to the physics, graphics, & gameplay features)_\
 Assignment 1 of my "Programming Physics" module that I took during my time in Nanyang Polytechnic (NYP).
 Gameplay can be found [here](https://youtu.be/mf0ykPw7NUE?si=UiMnmGYqPR48u1Vc)

 ### Features